samwell-ho/openpgp-ca/doc/src/README.md

 ## Complements existing OpenPGP usage

-Because OpenPGP CA works within the existing OpenPGP framework, i.e., it doesn't require any modifying to existing OpenPGP software, users do not need any new software to take advantage of OpenPGP CA.
+Because OpenPGP CA works within the existing OpenPGP framework, i.e., it doesn't require any modification of existing OpenPGP software, users do not need any new software to take advantage of OpenPGP CA.
 Concretely, they can continue to use existing email clients and encryption plugins.
 Further, OpenPGP CA can co-exist with other authentication